Censorship in the Philippines: Martial Law period

 Foreign journalists critical of the regime were often expelled or had their visas denied or revoked.
 Marcos accused Arnold Zeitlin of the Associated Press of "malicious and false reporting" during his coverage of the fighting between the government forces and Muslim Filipino separatists in Jolo, Sulu.
 Zeitlin was expelled from the Philippines in 1976.
 A year later, the government denied the visa application of Bernard Wideman, a news correspondent of The Washington Post and Far Eastern Economic Review.
-Wideman covered Marcos' seizure of privately-owned companies such as Philippine Airlines and Philippine Cellophane Film Corporation.
+Wideman covered Marcos' seizure of privately owned companies such as Philippine Airlines and Philippine Cellophane Film Corporation.
 Wideman's expulsion was eventually reversed by the Immigration Commission.

 Like print and broadcast media, film was also heavily regulated during the Martial Law period.
-Letter of Instruction no. 13 issued on September 29, 1972, prohibited films that incite subversion and rebellion, films that glorify criminals, films that show the use of prohibited drugs, and films that undermine people’s confidence in the government.
+Letter of Instruction no. 13 issued on September 29, 1972, prohibited films that incite subversion and rebellion, films that glorify criminals, films that show the use of prohibited drugs, and films that undermine people's confidence in the government.
 It also banned films that are contrary to the spirit of Proclamation 1081.
 President Marcos reorganized the Board of Censors of Motion Pictures as the Board of Review for Motion Pictures and Television (BRMPT) on November 13, 1981, through Executive Order No. 745.
 He also increased the members of the board through Executive Order 757.
 The Movie and Television Review and Classification Board (MTRCB) replaced BRMPT on October 5, 1985, through Presidential Decree No. 1986.
 It was tasked to regulate and classify media, including motion picture and television programs.

+By controlling mass media, the martial law dictatorship was able to suppress negative news and create an exaggerated impression of economic progress.